 Two bridges were constructed during the rule of Bakshi Ghulam Mohammed – Budshah Kadal and Zero Bridge.
 The former was built in 1957 across the river Jhelum to connect the Maulana Azad Road to the Civil Secretariat and was named after Zain-ul-Abidin (AD 1420-70), popularly known as ‘Budshah’, the great king of ancient Kashmir.
 Sultan Zain-ul-Abidin thus has the honour of having two bridges named after him- the 'Zaina' and 'Budshah' Kadals.

 1n the 1970's the Noor Bagh Bridge was built over the Jehlum near Qamarwari.
-It must have been one of the earliest concrete bridges as it is still popularly known as the 'Cement Bridge'.
+It was one of the earliest concrete bridges and it is still popularly known as the 'Cement Bridge'.

 In fact most of the old wooden bridges have been replaced by modern concrete ones.
 These are undoubtedly more functional yet appear soulless when compared to the aesthetics of the old rickety wooden structures.
 A couple of old bridges like Habba Kadal and Zaina Kadal are still used as pedestrian walkways while the rest have been dismantled.